 The state of Texas takes spousal abuse and domestic violence seriously, handing down harsh sentences for violators of the law.
 These penalties can vary depending on the severity of the offense, but those convicted of spousal abuse often face large fines, extensive jail time, and a permanent mark on their record.
-If you have been accused of or arrested for spousal abuse, the best thing you can do for your case is to retain a knowledgeable Collin County criminal attorney.
-At Hamilton Grant PC, our firm's founding lawyer has more than twenty years of legal experience.
+If you have been accused of or arrested for spousal abuse, the best thing you can do for your case is to retain a knowledgeable criminal defense attorney.
+At Hamilton Grant NTX, our firm's founding lawyer has more than 25 years of legal experience.
 Our team is fiercely dedicated to protecting the rights of the criminally accused.
 No matter how complex your case may be, we are prepared to handle it skillfully and effectively.
 Our record of successful results proves we know how to build compelling defenses on our clients' behalf.

 State law divides spousal abuse into three categories: domestic assault, aggravated domestic assault, and continuous violence against the family.
 If an individual intentionally causes bodily harm to another person, or knowingly threatens that person with bodily harm, he or she can be charged with domestic assault.
 An individual with no prior assault convictions may face a Class A misdemeanor with up to $4,000 in fines and up to one year of jail time.
 If an individual causes serious bodily harm to another person or uses a deadly weapon to hurt or threaten that person, he or she will likely face charges for aggravated domestic assault.
 This offense is deemed a first degree felony if it involved a deadly weapon, and can bring with it a fine of up to $10,000 and anywhere from 5 to 99 years in prison.
 Authorities can levy the charge for continuous violence against the family against an individual if he or she commits two acts of domestic assault within a one-year period.
-Texas classifies this offense as a third degree felony and assigns a sentence of anywhere from 2 to 10 years of prison time and a fine of up to $10,000.
+Texas classifies this offense as a third-degree felony and assigns a sentence of anywhere from 2 to 10 years of prison time and a fine of up to $10,000.